hashicorp/terraform-provider-azuread/docs/resources/application.md

 Manages an application registration within Azure Active Directory.

+For a more lightweight alternative, please see the [azuread_application_registration](application_registration.html) resource.
+Please note that this resource should not be used together with the `azuread_application_registration` resource when managing the same application.

 ## API Permissions

 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this resource requires the following application role: `Application.ReadWrite.All`
+When authenticated with a service principal, this resource requires one of the following application roles: `Application.ReadWrite.OwnedBy` or `Application.ReadWrite.All`

--> It is usually possible to create applications using this resource with just the `Application.ReadWrite.OwnedBy` application role, provided the principal being used to run Terraform is included in the `owners` property.
-However, this is not officially supported by the API so if you receive a `403` you need to investigate what API call is failing and add additional permissions as necessary.
-One commonly needed additional permission is `User.Read.All`, in case you specify additional `owners`.
+-> When using the `Application.ReadWrite.OwnedBy` application role, you should ensure that the principal being used to run Terraform is included in the `owners` property.

+Additionally, you may need the `User.Read.All` application role when including user principals in the `owners` property.

 When authenticated with a user principal, this resource requires one of the following directory roles: `Application Administrator` or `Global Administrator`